hongtaoh/hongtaoh.github.io/content/en/blog/2020-06-18-edit-on-github-implementation.md

 </span>
 ```

-In fact, no matter whether your website contains `.Rmd` files, you can use the above codes anyway...
+In fact, no matter whether your website contains `.Rmd` files or not, you can use the above codes anyway...

 You can also refer to [this repo](https://github.com/hongtaoh/hugo-tutorial).